Jay Barbree: Reporting

 In the early 1980s, when NASA developed the Teacher in Space program, a similar initiative, Journalist in Space, was developed.
 Barbree was one of forty finalists to be selected as a Journalist in Space.

 In 1986, following the Space Shuttle Challenger accident, Barbree placed a telephone call to a friend and retired employee of NASA, who — as a favor to Barbree — went to Kennedy Space Center, looked over the accident information and analysis being done, and reported the early findings to Barbree.
 Consequently, Barbree was the first journalist to report on the source of the destruction of the Space Shuttle Challenger: faulty O-rings.
 He was also part of the NBC News Space Unit that won an Emmy award for NBC's coverage of the Apollo 11 Moon landing.
 Following the 2003 Space Shuttle Columbia accident, Barbree was the first reporter to break the news of an internal NASA memo expressing concerns about foam striking the orbiter's left wing during ascent.

-In 1995, NASA awarded him with recognition for being the "only journalist known to have covered all 100 flights".
+In 1995, NASA recognized him as the "only journalist known to have covered all 100 flights".
 Among those present for the ceremony were several NASA officials, Alan Shepard, and Space Shuttle commander Robert L. Gibson.

 In 2011, Barbree was honored by the Space Foundation as a recipient of the Douglas S. Morrow Public Outreach Award in recognition of the role he played in shaping the way the nation views and understands space.

 Barbree was one of the longest-serving network correspondents to work continuously on a single subject.
-He started working for NBC on July 21, 1958, covering the space program, and remained on that beat until his retirement in 2017.
+He started working for NBC on July 21, 1958, covering the space program and remained on that beat until his retirement in 2017.
 He never missed a mission launch, despite suffering a heart attack while jogging along Cocoa Beach in 1987, and being declared clinically dead for several minutes.
-Following his heart attack, he had bypass surgery, and still did not miss any launches.
+Following his heart attack, he had bypass surgery and still did not miss any launches.

 In 2018, Barbree received NASA's Chroniclers Award with his name added to The Chroniclers wall at the Kennedy Space Center Press Site.
 His name, however, was later removed.